Estimated reading time: 6 minutes

 For example, after completing a series of classes, medical assistant students must complete an externship with a doctor’s office or medical clinic.

 Not only do you get practical experience with real patients, but you also make connections for the future.
-Networking is an essential part of any job search and part of many trade school programs.
+Networking is an essential part of any job search and part of many vocational school programs.
 Who knows, you may get hired at your externship site if there is an opening and you prove yourself!

 6. Small Classes with People Like You